Florida has several membership options and divisions. Membership dues include state and national dues and are paid directly to nationals.

 The National Center may reach out to you if there is already a chapter at your school to see if you are replacing another advisor or if you are looking to create a second chapter at your school.
 If you know that you are replacing another teacher, you can contact Diana Weber @ email@example.com to update the chapter contact information and connect you to the advisor resources.

 National BPA offers a Student Member Certification Series and an Advisor Certification Series that provides a great way to learn about the organization and all of the programs we have to offer.
 It also provides for sharing contacts and networking with others within the organization.
 You can access it through the BPA Gateway at members.bpa.org

 Torch Award deadlines vary at the Regional level.
 Contact your Regional Advisor for deadlines.
-The Statesman deadline is February 14 at 11:59 pm.
+The Statesman deadline is January 12th at 11:59 pm.
 Advisors must approve and submit activities in order for points to be considered.
-The Ambassador deadline is April 1 at 10:59 pm.

 Members can count all activities they participated in while a member of Business Professionals of America.
 For example, if a senior has been a member for four years, he/she can count activities done during those four years.
 This includes activities done during the summer.
 Furthermore, if someone is a freshman, they can only claim activities since they joined BPA not activities prior to that time.